loonaticx/panda3d-egg-bible/docs/home/reference/tools/egg_palettize.rst

-reduced using egg-palettize, since this allows the show designer the greatest flexibility; if a decision is later made to increase the resolution of a texture, this may be done by changing an option with egg-palettize, and does not require intervention of the artist.
+reduced using egg-palettize, since this allows the show designer the greatest flexibility; if a decision is later made to increase the resolution of a texture, this may be done by changing an option with egg-palettize, and does not require the intervention of the artist.

 The behavior of egg-palettize is largely controlled through a source